Coupling techniques for nonlinear ensemble filtering: Numerical experiments

-\paragraph{Performance metrics.} We evaluate the tracking performance of the filter via the root-mean-squared error (RMSE), defined at any assimilation step $k$ as $\text{RMSE}_k \coloneqq \|\bar{\zb}_{k} - \zb^*_{k}\|_{2}/\sqrt{n}$.
+\paragraph{Performance metrics} We evaluate the tracking performance of the filter via the root-mean-squared error (RMSE), defined at any assimilation step $k$ as $\text{RMSE}_k \coloneqq \|\bar{\zb}_{k} - \zb^*_{k}\|_{2}/\sqrt{n}$.
 To measure the concentration of the ensemble members, we compute the ensemble spread, defined at any assimilation step $k$ as $[\text{tr}(\widehat{\Sigmab}_{k})/n]^{1/2}$, where $\widehat{\Sigmab}_{k}$ denotes the ensemble covariance matrix at step $k$.
-In Sections~\ref{sec:lorenz63}--\ref{sec:lorenz_heavycase}, we report the \emph{time average} of each of these metrics (e.g., over the 2000 test assimilation steps) as a function of the ensemble size $M$.
+In Sections~\ref{sec:lorenz63}--\ref{sec:bickel_hardcase} and \ref{sec:lorenz_heavycase}, we report the \emph{time average} of each of these metrics (e.g., over the 2000 test assimilation steps) as a function of the ensemble size $M$.
 In addition, we compute the coverage probability of the intervals given by the empirical $2.5\%$ and $97.5\%$ quantiles of each marginal of the ensemble, i.e., the frequency with which the $i$th component of $\zb^*_{k}$ is contained in the $i$th marginal interval.
 For each component, this frequency is of the form $k/T$ where $k \in \{0,\dots,T\}$ denotes the number of intervals that contain the corresponding component of the true state, and $T$ represents the total number of assimilation times.
 We then average these coverage probabilities over the $n$ components of the state.
-Lastly, we also evaluate the quality of the ensemble by computing the continuous ranked probability score (CRPS)~\cite{brocker2012evaluating,gneiting2007probabilistic}.
-The CRPS for the $i$th marginal component of the state at step $k$ compares the ensemble's empirical CDF $\widehat{F}_{k,i}(z)$ with a Heaviside function centered at the true state, $H(z - (\zb^{*}_{k})_{i})$, as given by $\text{CRPS}_{k,i} = \int (\widehat{F}_{k,i}(z) - \mathbbm{1}((\zb^{*}_{k})_{i} \leq z))^2 dz$.
-We average $\text{CRPS}_{k,i}$ over state components $i$ and assimilation steps $k$.
+Lastly, evaluations of the ensemble quality based on the \emph{continuous ranked probability score} \cite{gneiting2007probabilistic} are presented in Appendix~\ref{sec:CRPS_results}.

-\paragraph{Algorithm parameters.} The results below investigate the performance of the stochastic map filter (Algorithm~\ref{alg:analysis_stoc_maps}) as nonlinearities are gradually introduced in the prior-to-posterior transformation $\widehat{T}$.
+\paragraph{Algorithm parameters} The results below investigate the performance of the stochastic map filter (Algorithm~\ref{alg:analysis_stoc_maps}) as nonlinearities are gradually introduced in the prior-to-posterior transformation $\widehat{T}$.

 Each component function $U^{k}$ of the map $S^{\Xcb}$ is allowed to depend on the data $y$ and on a subset of the state variables $z_{1},\dots,z_{k}$ given by $\zb_{\Ac_{k,r}}$.
 In particular, our numerical experiments consider a separable representation $U^{k}(y,\zb_{\Ac_{k,r}}) = \ufrakb^k_{0}(y) + \sum_{i \in \Ac_{k,r}} \ufrakb^k_{i}(z_{i})$ for $k=1,\dots,n$.
 For the linear version of the stochastic map filter, labeled as ``linear'' in the figures, $\ufrakb^k_{0}$ and $\ufrakb^k_{i}$ are restricted to be linear functions.
 To increase the complexity of the map, we add radial basis functions (RBFs) to the approximation spaces for $\ufrakb^1_{0}$, $\ufrakb^k_{0}$, and $\ufrakb^k_{i}$ for $i < k$.
 For $\ufrakb^1_{1}$, we use a monotone parameterization based on integrals of radial basis functions (sigmoids), and we keep $\ufrakb_k^k$ linear for $k > 1$.
 See Appendix~\ref{sec:param_tri} for more details on this representation.
 While many other nonlinear representations of $U^k$ are possible, this particular separable form was chosen because it gradually adds degrees of freedom starting from a linear representation and allows \eqref{eq:component_estimator} to be solved in closed form for $k > 1$.
 We label results for maps with linear terms plus $p$ RBFs/sigmoids in each component's functions as ``linear + $p$ RBFs.''
 The figures below thus compare the filtering performance of four ensemble methods: the stochastic EnKF, linear maps, and linear maps with $p\in\{1,2\}$ RBFs.